Mad-At-Line/AstroRim/README.md

 * Learning iterative inference updates (RIM) *and*
 * Learning/optimizing the forward operator (a conditional and differentiable lensing operator) **jointly**, so gradient flow is consistent end-to-end.

-AstroRIM was trained on large synthetic datasets with composite lens models (SIE + NFW + SIS + external shear) and extended Sérsic sources at 96×96 resolution, achieving strong SSIM/MSE performance on held-out synthetic data. *(See paper/report for full details.)*
+AstroRIM was trained on large synthetic datasets with composite lens models (SIE + NFW + SIS + external shear) and extended Sérsic sources at 96×96 resolution, achieving strong SSIM/MSE performance on held-out synthetic data. *(See paper/report for full details.
+For early paper access please email: 20jwalsh@greystonescollege.ie)*

 ---